 “One thing I love about the Mass is that it unites students of all different ages, majors, and hobbies before one altar for worship.
 Though externally we may appear to have little in common, we all gather together before Christ as members of his Church to receive him in the Eucharist.” -Rory Mitchell

 I do not know what is going on…

 Whether you have gone to Mass your whole life or this is your first time, Mass can be confusing.
-We have all had moments when we wonder what is going on or wondering why we are doing something, don’t fear, instead open your ears, mind, and, most importantly, your heart.
-Listen to the words being said, think about how God might be speaking to you through the Scriptures and prayers.
-Take all of that into your heart.
-If you do that, trust me, you will never feel lost.
+We have all had moments when we wonder what is going on or why we are doing something, don’t fear, instead open your ears, mind, and heart.
+Listen to God speaking to you through the Scriptures and prayers.

-If this is your first time at Mass, you might not know the words at first, but you will catch on.
-If you go to Mass regularly and still have the “what is going on?” moment, I encourage you to learn more information about the Mass.
-Read a book about it or talk to a Peer Minister or FOCUS missionary.
+If you need guidance talk to a Peer Minister or FOCUS missionary.
 We are here to help and want you to experience God’s love and grow closer to Him through Mass.

 “How can I get more out of Mass?”